ChaseClark/cherrytree2markdown/README.md

 TODO

-- [ ] if a node has no text, skip generation of md file
+- [x] if a node has no text, skip generation of md file
-- [ ] if a node has no children, skip generation of folder
+- [x] if a node has no children, skip generation of folder
+- [ ] add support for cherrytree images